Graduate Certificate in Clinical Research

 The Graduate Certificate in Clinical Research is delivered over the course of one or two years.
 It provides training on designing clinical research studies, evaluating research literature, statistical analysis, and ethics in clinical research practice.

 The Graduate Certificate comprises four intensive subjects, preparing students who may be seeking a career in research, through intensive workshops and seminar formats, supported by online content.
-The four subjects are:
+The subject remaining for this year is:

 - Data Analysis in Clinical Research (23-27 October 2017)